 Covering your tracks

-There are some things that you can do to make this less likely.
+There are some things you can do to make it less likely that others will be able to track your activity online.

 Clearing your browser history